 I’m happy to share what I’ve learned to bring more ease to your neck & shoulders and your life experience too.

--> Are you experiencing pain from patterns of habitual strain?
+-> Are you experiencing neck & shoulder pain and wonder if it’s from patterns of habitual strain?

--> Do you want to relax, let go of stress, and feel awesome in your body?
+-> Do you want simple tools to relax, let go of stress, and feel awesome in your body?

 I’d love to welcome you as a new client.
 My practice Tongen Touch Massage Therapy offers advanced massage therapy techniques + yoga principles of breath & body awareness with movement to address patterns of strain and release neck & shoulder pain.

 Want to read more?
 Here’s How I Can Help You